Laurie Olin, FASLA

 When working on the Sculpture Garden, I was thinking about Downing and his plan for the Mall that partly got built -- parts around the Oval near the White House.
 I was thinking about the plant palette he wanted to use.
 He wanted it to be a great arboretum of American plants and trees.
 That led to those thoughts.
 That great open shaft of space, the Mall, wanted to be clear, wanted to be simple, wanted to be bold, wanted to be open.
 The Sculpture Garden didn't want to be like the Mall as it is today.
 The thing about Washington is paying attention to where you are and what portions of the city you're dealing with and their relationship to, not only the city, but to its visitors and to the nation and to our imagination about the city.

 Early on some architecture critics in New York City thought it would be difficult to revitalize the Columbus Circle area.
-Your work on the traffic circle has helped make that part of Manhattan a destination and more accessible.
+Your work on the traffic circle has helped make that part of Manhattan a destination.
 What was your vision for Columbus Circle?
 Was it realized?

 Well, the answer is I always thought it could be made to be a pretty cool place.
 But it was such a mess.
 When I lived in New York in the '60s it was a real mess.
 Let's see, how many streets -- Broadway comes through, Eighth Avenue comes through, 59th dead-ends into it.
 So it's one, two, three, four, it's, well, like a lot of Washington intersections.
 It's a five-way intersection, but also a circle with a monument in the middle.
 Some of them are one-way, some of them are two-way, Broadway's one-way southbound, Eighth is west, Central Park West is northbound one-way, except it's two-way just north of that.
 Fifty-ninth is two-way, and then underneath there's two subway lines.
 There's the Seventh Avenue Broadway line and then there's the A Train, with the C and the E running north and south on Eighth Avenue.
 They're stacked underneath the circle so between two subways and five streets and it was a mess.
 There alsowas a kind of diagonal parking lot in it full of motorcycles and trucks at one point.
 It was a complete shambles.
 You couldn't cross it, you couldn't get around it.
 It was horrible.